Anxiety in People with Type 1 & Type 2 Diabetes

 Anxiety is not only very common in people with diabetes, it also likely goes undiagnosed and untreated.

-- One in six people with T1D are affected by moderate-to-severe anxiety symptoms.
+- One in six people with type 1 diabetes (T1D) are affected by moderate-to-severe anxiety symptoms.

-- One in five people with T2D who use insulin are affected by moderate-to-severe anxiety symptoms.
+- One in five people with type 2 diabetes (T2D) who use insulin are affected by moderate-to-severe anxiety symptoms.

 - One in six people with T2D who do not use insulin are affected by moderate-to-severe anxiety symptoms.